Metaception/paillier/README.md

 -----

 paillier_on_ethereum.py contains example primes that can be used in the blog post about [Additive homomorphic encryption on Ethereum](https://blog.kobigurk.com/additive-homomorphic-encryption-on-ethereum).
+**Caution: the primes there are really small.
+This is just an example, and it's not secure.**
     To encrypt a number:
         python paillier_on_ethereum.py encrypt 10